-The following related parties' amounts have been included in amounts receivable, accounts payable and accrued liabilities, promissory notes and prepaid expenses:
+The following related parties' amounts have been included in amounts receivable and accounts payable and accrued liabilities:

-2020 2019
+2021 2020

 \$ \$

-Amounts receivable 38,988 58,209
+Amounts receivable 142,224 38,988

-Accounts payable and accrued liabilities 31,552 24,082
+Accounts payable and accrued liabilities 1,103 31,522

-Promissory notes · - 283,875

 The amounts are due to or advanced to companies controlled by directors of the Company.
 The amounts receivable, accounts payable and accrued liabilities are non-interest bearing, unsecured and are due upon demand.